CodeJogot/php-course-in-bangla/README.md

     <b><a href="#php-course-in-bangla">⬆️ Go to Top</a></b>
 </div>

-# Chapter-33: PHP OOP – Inheritance
+# Chapter-33: PHP OOP: Inheritance

 ## 🧭 Table of Contents